-The reasons that best explain the change (a net decrease of 52 persons) in the sheltered count from last year\'s count are: (1) Impact of Coordinated Entry, (2) Change in rapid re-housing capacity, (3) Other: Eviction Moratoriums.
-Impact of Coordinated Entry: With funding through the CoC, Schenectady has developed a robust Coordinated Entry system focusing on rapidly and effectively housing the most vulnerable households.
+The reasons that best explain the change (a net decrease of 28 persons) in the sheltered count from last year's count are: (1) Impact of Coordinated Entry, (2) Change in rapid re-housing capacity, (3) Other:

+Eviction Moratoriums.

+Impact of Coordinated Entry: The Saratoga North Country CoC has developed a robust Coordinated Entry system focusing on rapidly and effectively housing the most vulnerable households.
 The CE system has strengthened communication and relationships across program types, and has empowered street outreach programs to more rapidly make appropriate referrals directly into permanent housing.
+Specifically, using available stimulus funding, the CoC was able to fund a multiagency street outreach team that operates year-round, resulting in connecting more unsheltered households with housing through CE.
 The community continues to see the positive impact of CE, including more appropriate placements within PH and improved housing stability.

 Change in rapid re-housing capacity: the CoC saw an increase in RRH capacity due to ESG-CV funding.
 As a result, the community has been connect homeless households with housing at a greater rate.

 Other, Eviction Moratoriums: While on the night of the count, the NYS Eviction Moratorium had expired, it had only recently expired (January 15th).
 As such, on the night of the count the community was still seeing the impact of the moratorium.
 Specifically, while eviction proceedings may occur, many evictions have yet to be implemented.
 This reduced the need for emergency shelter as residents are remaining in rental properties, even if they have not been able to pay rent.